agraef/midizap/README.md

 In contrast to standard data translations, there's no increment suffix here, so the translation does *not* indicate an incremental value change.
 Rather, the output messages are constructed directly from the input value by some arithmetic calculations.
 To these ends, the step size on the left-hand side is actually used as a *modulus* in order to decompose the input value into two separate quantities, *quotient* and *remainder*.
 Only the latter becomes the value of the output message, while the former is used as an *offset* to modify the output message.
 (Note that `CP` and `PB` messages don't have a modifiable offset, so if you use these on the output side of a mod translation, the offset part of the input value will be simply ignored.
 The `PC` message, in contrast, lacks the parameter value, so in this case the remainder value will be disregarded instead.)

 In order to describe more precisely how this works, let's assume an input value *v* and a modulus *k*.
-We divide *v* by *k*, yielding the offset *q* = [*v*/*k*] (i.e., *v*/*k* rounded down to the nearest integer towards zero), and the remainder *r* =  *v* - *kq* of that division.
-E.g., with *k* = 16 and *v* = 21, we have that 16 + 5 = 21 and thus you'll get *q* = 1 and *r* = 5 (i.e., 21 divided by 16 yields 1 with a remainder of 5).
+We divide *v* by *k*, yielding the offset *q* = *v* div *k* and the remainder *r* =  *v* mod *k*.
+E.g., with *k* = 16 and *v* = 21, you'll get *q* = 1 and *r* = 5 (21 divided by 16 yields 1 with a remainder of 5).
 The calculated offset *q* is then applied to the note itself, and the remainder *r* becomes the velocity of that note.
 So in the example the output would be the note `C#0` (`C0` offset by 1) with a velocity of 5.
 On the APCmini, this message will light up the second button in the bottom row of the 8x8 grid in yellow.

-As we mentioned already, there is in fact an important use case for all this, namely decoding meter information in the Mackie protocol.
+This simple kind of transformation is surprisingly versatile.
+One important use case is the decoding of meter information in the Mackie protocol.
 There, each meter value is sent by the host application in the form of a key pressure message whose value consists of a mixer channel index 0..7 in the "high nibble" (bits 4..6) and the corresponding meter value in the "low nibble" (bits 0..3), which is why we used 16 as the modulus in this example.

 There are some variations of the syntax which make this kind of translation more flexible.
 In particular, on the right-hand side of the rule you can specify a step size if the remainder *r* needs to be scaled: